Detailed course offerings (Time Schedule) are available for

 CHEM 552 Statistical Mechanics (3)

-General theorems of statistical mechanics, relation of the equilibrium theory to classical thermodynamics, quantum statistics, theory of imperfect gases, lattice statistics and simple cooperative phenomena, lattice dynamics and theory of solids, liquids, solutions, and polymers, time-dependent phenomena and mechanisms of interaction.
-Prerequisite: CHEM 455 and CHEM 456 (concurrent registration permitted) or equivalent.
-Offered: W.
+General theorems of statistical mechanics, relation of the equilibrium theory to classical thermodynamics, Legendre transformations, quantum statistics, theory of imperfect gases, lattice statistics, and theory of solids.
+Prerequisite: CHEM 550.
+Offered: Sp.

 View course details in MyPlan: CHEM 552